MyST frontmatter (inherits authors, bibliography from myst.yml)

 The Extrapolation Problem in Consumption-Saving Models¶

-The true, “realist” consumption function must lie between these two extremes.
-MoM respects this by interpolating a moderation ratio that is guaranteed to remain within these bounds.
-The result is a consumption function that is not only computationally efficient but also economically coherent across the entire state space.
+The true consumption function lies between these extremes.
+MoM interpolates a moderation ratio guaranteed to remain within bounds, producing solutions that are economically coherent across the entire state space.

 from __future__ import annotations